mfail792/Portfolio/README.md

 Thanks for checking out my github page!
-Below is a link to my portfolio so you can check out some projects I have been involved with lately.
+Below is a link to my portfolio for easy access to some projects I have been involved with lately.

 Portfolio:  https://mfail792.github.io/Portfolio/